Skip to main content

 Top 10 crypto scams

-According to the FTC, the top ten crypto fraud trends to watch in 2023 are:
+According to the FTC, the top ten crypto fraud trends to watch are:

 Investment scams: Investment scams come with "get rich quick" and "no risk" promises, often initiated through social media or online dating apps.
 In these scams, crypto can be the investment offered or the payment method.
 The invested crypto goes straight into the scammer's wallet.